-Un dinary Meeting completed as at "Date" mpleted: "Date From" to "Date to" Action Sheets Report 1.
-Note the intention of the Shoalhaven Arts Board to continue to advocate the establishment of the Shoalhaven Arts Foundation and doing so the Board will: 1 (a) - A briefing has been set for the 31st March to present information to council on the Arts Foundation and the need for funding.
-An operational budget bid has been submitted to seek funding for the establishment costs.
-Urge Council to support funding the legal work necessary to develop a robust and functioning constitution for a Shoalhaven arts foundation.
-1 (b) - intention is noted, but Council will not have ability to direct the focus and funding allocation of the Foundation 1 (c) - The Arts Board will continue to be consulted at an appropriate point in time to contribute to the development of a new Regional Gallery Consider a proposal that a new contemporary art gallery be the first major project to be supported by an arts foundation, once established.
-2 - The Board will be able to contribute to the aims and objectives of the Foundation through the development of the constitution.3 - The establishment of a working party will be progressed at an appropriate c.
-Contribute to the development of a "prospectus" for a leading- edge contemporary Art Gallery. time.
-2. Be attentive to the scope and scale of projects and programs that are able to be supported by the Foundation to achieve cultural benefits for the community.
-3. Establish a working party at the appropriate time to progress planning towards the establishment of a new regional arts and cultural facility (art gallery), and the role that the future Foundation will play in the articulation of that facility.
-CA RRIED 1
+Ordinary Meeting Action Sheets Report Uncompleted as at "Date" Completed: "Date From" to "Date to"

+- 1. Note the intention of the Shoalhaven Arts Board to continue to advocate the establishment of the Shoalhaven Arts Foundation and doing so the Board will: - a.
+Urge Council to support funding the legal work necessary to develop a robust and functioning constitution for a Shoalhaven arts foundation. - b.
+Consider a proposal that a new contemporary art gallery be the first major project to be supported by an arts foundation, once established. - c.
+Contribute to the development of a "prospectus" for a leadingedge contemporary Art Gallery. - 2.
+Be attentive to the scope and scale of projects and programs that are able to be supported by the Foundation to achieve cultural benefits for the community. - 3.
+Establish a working party at the appropriate time to progress planning towards the establishment of a new regional arts and cultural facility (art gallery), and the role that the future Foundation will play in the articulation of that facility.